kframework/boogie-semantics/quantification.md

 TODO: Prove that with these assumptions, the semantics above matches the semantics below.

 Since K does not support this kind of reasoning within a semantics, we approximate it for Boogie using a meta definition.
-In this file, we interleave to K definitions: one, a meta-definition (code-blocks tagged with `metak`), the other at the object level (code-blocks tagged with `object`).
+In this file, we interleave two K definitions:

+one, a meta-definition (code-blocks tagged with `metak`),

 ```objectk
 module BOOGIE-QUANTIFIERS-OBJECT
     imports BOOGIE-RUNTIME
 ```

+the other at the object level (code-blocks tagged with `object`):

 ```metak
 module BOOGIE-QUANTIFIERS-META